 The Warehouse is located on Albany Street, a few minutes walk from the main academic buildings on the MIT campus.
 On weekdays a regular shuttle service also operates with several stops around the MIT campus including one in front of the Warehouse.
 Other graduate residences - Ashdown House, Sidney Pacific, and Edgerton House - are also located in the northwest corner of the campus, creating a lively neighborhood of about 1,500 graduate students.

 As we step into the building, we are greeted by the front desk staff.
 Hi!
 The front desk serves to help residents and ensure their safety.
-During the day they also allow residents to check-out useful items such as brooms, luggage carts, sports equipment, DVDs and Wii games for free.
+During the day they also allow residents to check-out useful items such as brooms, vacuums, luggage carts, inflatable air mattresses, rollaway beds, cots and sports equipment for free.

-Beside the study room is the laundry room, with washers and dryers (which cost $1 each per use) that are new as of 2018, as well as an ice machine.
+Beside the Study Room is the Laundry Room, with washers and dryers that are new as of 2023, as well as an ice machine.

 Across from the laundry is another popular facility: the Warehouse gym.
-The gym has a treadmill, a Smith machine, free weights, and other equipment, as well as music players and a TV to keep you entertained!
-A smaller gym is available on the second floor with an elliptical machine and stationary bike.
+The gym has a treadmill, a Smith machine, free weights (including a barbell/rack and dumbbells), and other equipment, as well as music players and a TV to keep you entertained!

-In the first floor atrium there is a lounge area with nice seats, plants and a lot of natural light.
+In the first floor atrium there is a lounge area with nice seats (including some LC2 chairs and Barcelona chairs) and tables for small meetings or studying, as well as plants and a lot of natural light.

-The second and third floors have slightly smaller lounges, but they have TVs, white boards and are a nice location for smaller gatherings.
+The second and third floors have slightly smaller lounges, but they have white boards, great new furniture, and are a nice location for smaller gatherings.

 On the fifth floor is one of the Warehouse's more unique facilities: a roof deck with a view over the MIT sports fields, and the Boston skyline.
 There are plenty of tables, chairs, and loungers, making this the perfect location for a beautiful evening with friends during the warm Summer and Fall.
 There is a garden with veggies and herbs that you can pick and enjoy.
 We hold events four times a year when we have a farmer from Green City Growers help us plant and harvest.
 This past year we had an abudance of kale, lettuce, cucumbers and tomatoes as well as mint, basil, sage and parsley that all residents could enjoy.